 Be sure to talk to your doctor about which OTC pain medication they recommend, particularly for children, who should never take aspirin.

 Common OTC pain relievers for ear infections include acetaminophen (Tylenol) and ibuprofen (Advil).
+These should be taken with food to avoid side effects.

 If you or your child suffer from ear infections triggered by allergies, some OTC allergy medications may help reduce swelling in the mucous membranes and open up the eustachian tubes.